ADVRHumanoids/nicla_vision_ros/README.md

 - Open the new main.py in the internal volume of your Arduino Nicla Vision and fill in the following constants: ```ssid = "YourNetworkSSID"```, ```password = "YourNetworkPassword"```, ```ip = "YourServerIP"```
 - Save and close, then disconnect the Arduino Nicla Vision from the PC.

-Now when you power your Arduino Nicla Vision it will automatically connect to the network and it will start streaming to the server.
+Now when you power on your Arduino Nicla Vision it will automatically connect to the network and it will start streaming to the server.

 ## Teleoperation server
 With the file ```scripts/niclabox_server_teleoperation.py``` we provide code that allows to visualise the stream without using ROS.
-This is especially useful to use the Arduino Nicla Vision in a teleoperation setup.
+This is especially useful to use the Arduino Nicla Vision in a teleoperation setup, even with a Microsoft Windows machine.

 On your server machine, you need to have installed:
 - Python with pip